Seema Verma: Ethics and legal investigations

-On August 20, 2018, Verma filed a claim requesting that taxpayers reimburse her for jewelry she alleged was stolen on a work-related trip to San Francisco.
-Although she requested $47,000, including a $325 claim for partially used moisturizer, $349 for noise-cancelling headphones, and a $5,900 Ivanka Trump-brand gold and diamond pendant worn during meetings with President Trump, she ultimately received $2,852.40 in reimbursement.
-Democratic Representative Joe Kennedy III called on Verma to resign immediately, calling her actions a taxpayer "bailout for stolen goods she chose not to insure".
+On August 20, 2018, Verma filed a claim requesting that taxpayers reimburse her for jewelry and other items she alleged was stolen on a work-related trip to San Francisco, including a $5,900 Ivanka Trump-brand pendant.
+Although she requested $47,000, she ultimately received $2,852.40 in reimbursement.
+The incident drew criticism from Democratic Representative Joe Kennedy III, who called for her to resign.

-In March 2019, Politico reported that in her role as CMS administrator, Verma approved communications subcontracts worth more than $2 million of taxpayer funds to Republican-connected communications consultants and other expenses to boost her visibility and public image, leading to federal ethics and criminal investigations.
+In her role as CMS administrator, Verma approved communications subcontracts worth more than $3.5 million of taxpayer funds to Republican-connected communications consultants and other expenses to boost her visibility and public image, leading to federal ethics and criminal investigations.
 Included in the consultants' work were proposals to have Verma featured in magazines like Glamour and have her invited to prestigious events to increase her public persona.
 Verma made an effort to purchase awards and honors for herself using taxpayer dollars.
 In July 2020, the HHS Inspector General reported that Verma spent more than $5 million in taxpayer funds to do communications work, and to help raise her profile.
-The report, a result of a 15-month investigation, concluded that Verma violated federal contracting rules: "CMS improperly administered the contracts and created improper employer-employee relationships between CMS and the contractors".
+The report, a result of a 15-month investigation, concluded that Verma violated federal contracting rules.

-In September 2020, Democrats on four congressional committees concluded that "Congress did not intend for taxpayer dollars to be spent on handpicked communications consultants used to promote Administrator Verma's public profile and personal brand.
-Administrator Verma has shown reckless disregard for the public's trust.
-We believe she should personally reimburse the taxpayers for these inappropriate expenditures."
-The panel concluded that she "may have violated federal law," leading Congress to request a formal legal opinion from the Government Accountability Office.